Oujda Oriental, Morocco Travel Guide

 Traveler's Diarrhea

 This is the most frequent health issue.
-Drink only bottled water (check seals).
-Avoid ice unless purified.
+Only drink water from a bottle (check seals).
+Steer clear of ice unless purified.
 Consume well-cooked, hot food.
 Peel fruits and be careful with raw vegetables.
 Practice good hand hygiene.

 Heat Exhaustion/Stroke: Oujda summers are very hot.
-Stay hydrated with bottled water.
+Stay hydrated by drinking bottled water.
 Seek shade during peak heat.
-Wear light, loose, breathable clothing.
+Wear light, loose, airy clothes.
 Avoid heavy exercise.
 Use High SPF sunscreen and wear a Wide-brimmed hat and Sunglasses.
 Use Insect repellent containing DEET or picaridin.

 Dust can be a factor during windy periods; consider a scarf or mask if you have respiratory sensitivities.

-Oujda has public and private hospitals, including CHU Mohammed VI.
+Oujda has communal and individual hospitals, including CHU Mohammed VI.
 Private clinics may offer higher standards.

 Recognizable by a green cross sign, pharmacies are widespread.
 Pharmacists offer advice for minor ailments.